|

 The Secret

 Eat lots of fresh, whole, plant foods!
 Whenever possible leave edible skins (after a thorough washing) on your fruits and vegetables.
-Exchange that white bread or bagel for a tasty whole-grain variety.
+Exchange that white bread or bagel for a tasty whole-grain version.
 Add beans to your diet in all of their tasty variety.
 If you eat a lot of packaged foods, check the labels and choose the ones that have more fiber.